A Security Framework for General Blockchain Layer 2 Protocols: Case Studies in L2 Protocols

-The original Liquid Network employs a more complex design to support additional functional properties, such as privacy preservation.
-However, to capture the core secure functional logic of the Liquid Network, we abstract and describe the general procedure of the sidechain from the perspective of a client as follows:
+The Liquid sidechain~\cite{nick2020liquid} is a Bitcoin sidechain operating over a \emph{synchronous} network with two participant classes: \emph{clients}, who receive environment instructions and submit requests, and \emph{operators}.
+The original design separates operators into block signers (producing sidechain blocks) and watchmen (creating peg-out transactions on L1).
+For simplicity, we unify them as operators, of which more than $2/3$ are assumed honest.
+We also abstract away complementary features of the original protocol, such as privacy preservation, and focus on its core functional logic, described from the client's perspective as follows:

-\textbf{Sidechain Joining.} In order to join the sidechain, the client must first send collateral coins to a publicly known deposit address controlled by the operator federation on the L1 ledger.
-Once the transaction has been confirmed for a sufficient period (100 blocks), the client generates and submits a peg-in transaction to the operators.
-This peg-in transaction includes proof of the existence of the corresponding deposit transaction on the L1 ledger.
-Once the peg-in transaction is successfully recorded on the sidechain, the client is considered to have joined the sidechain.
+\textbf{Sidechain joining.} The client first sends collateral to a public deposit address controlled by the operator federation on L1.
+Once the collateral is committed, the client submits a peg-in transaction with its initial state to the operators.
+The client is considered joined once this peg-in is recorded on the sidechain.

-\textbf{Sidechain Update.} A client’s state is updated based on transactions occurring within the sidechain.
-To initiate a state update, the client generates and submits a transaction to the operators.
-The operators execute a two-phase Byzantine Fault Tolerant (BFT) consensus protocol among themselves.
-Here, we assume that a block is considered valid if it receives a quorum certificate, meaning that more than $\frac{2}{3}$ of all operators agree on its validity with signature.
-Once the transaction is included in a block proposed by the operators and the quorum certificate is obtained, the transaction is considered executed, and the client’s state is updated accordingly.
+\textbf{Sidechain update.} The client submits transactions to the operators, who run a three-phase BFT protocol.
+A block, which also references the previously committed sidechain block, becomes valid once it obtains a quorum certificate, i.e., signatures from more than $2/3$ of the operators.
+Once the client's transaction is included in such a certified block, it is executed and the client's state is updated accordingly.

-\textbf{Sidechain Leaving.} To leave the sidechain protocol, the client prepares a peg-out transaction and submits it to the operators.
-Once the transaction is recorded on the sidechain, the operators publish a corresponding transaction on the L1 ledger to transfer the appropriate amount of coins to the client, completing the exit process.
+\textbf{Sidechain leaving.} The client submits a peg-out request to the operators.
+Once this request is recorded on the sidechain, the operators post the corresponding settlement transaction on L1 and execute the transfer according to the latest state, thereby completing the exit procedure.